crewcrew23/intersection-of-triangles/README.md

 ```
 0 0 0 1 0 1 1 0 0 0 1 0 1 0 1 1 1 1 0 0 1 0 0 0
 ```
-first 6 dots this is dots for sides of triangle 1 <br/>
+first 12 dots this is dots for sides of triangle 1 <br/>
-second 6 dots this is dots for sides of triangle 2<br/>
+second 12 dots this is dots for sides of triangle 2<br/>

-## ⚠️Important⚠️
-the base of the triangle will be the first and last 2 points in the group

 # Build && Run